ukraine

 It’s war!
 Yesterday we awoke with a clear feeling of insanity and disgust as the first news we heard in the morning told us that Russia declared war on Ukraine.

-From the end of the Cold War to a real war
+From the end of the Cold War to the onset of a real war

-The fact sent us back to the past.
-Indeed, the terrible news was like a flashback that took us to the year Sting released the song Russians.
-It was 1985 – we were teenagers, music was the centre of our universe, and that song impacted us.
-By the way, the world was almost at the end of the Cold War.
+The news sent us back to the past.
+It felt like a flashback to 1985, the year Sting released the song Russians.
+We were teenagers then, and music was the center of our universe.
+That song had a profound impact on us.
+By the way, the world was nearing the end of the Cold War.

 Russians lyrics came to our mind evoking sad thoughts: